Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 password           A1a-randomCHARsWz9z
 username           v_token_xvi_hKg9wm9R7Bj98EWxGnXa_1589390049
 ```
+For the next hour (until the lease expires) this user would exist with that password.
+At the end that user will be dropped by Vault.

 ### Auditing the Actions of Vault in Snowflake
+Now that Vault is running commands and creating users, you may wish to see what it's up to in Snowflake.
+There are many ways to do this, and for a full discussion of that please see [our Account Usage docs](https://docs.snowflake.com/en/sql-reference/account-usage.html).
+Two quick things you can do to see what Vault is up to is show all users that it creates:

 ```
 show users like '%token%';
 ```

+Or you can get a complete record of the queries it is running:

 ```
 select QUERY_ID, QUERY_TEXT, USER_NAME, ERROR_CODE, ERROR_MESSAGE, START_TIME